CoolRmal/coolrmal.github.io/_posts/2024-12-23-Solutions to the Practice Final for MATH2510: Algebra, Fall 2024, Brown University.md

 <br>

-Problem 5.
-Is it possible to localize a commutative ring $R$ that is not an integral domain and get an integral domain?
+<strong>Problem 5.</strong> Is it possible to localize a commutative ring $R$ that is not an integral domain and get an integral domain?

 <em>Proof: </em> This is possible.
 For example, consider $S=\{1,3\}$.
 We claim that